fxboxed/eugo/content/europe/parks/_index.md

 People say it feels like stepping into a storybook, which sounds amazing.
 I'm really looking forward to checking it out myself.

-I've heard that the [park's cleanliness](https://www.tripadvisor.com/Attraction_Review-g188584-d262610-Reviews-Efteling-Kaatsheuvel_North_Brabant_Province.html) is top-notch, which is always a plus.

 **Nobody wants to spend their day at a theme park surrounded by trash.** I'm thinking of planning a trip for next year, maybe in the spring.
 I'll let you know how it goes!